sukhavasivyshnavi/Fraud-Detection-SQL/README.md

 ## How to Run

 1. Clone or download this repository
-2. Import the dataset `transactions_dataset.csv` into MySQL
+2. Import the dataset `financial_transactions_dummy.csv` into MySQL
 3. Run the SQL scripts provided in `fraud_detection_queries.sql`
 4. Analyze the output of each query to review the suspicious patterns